Many common mistakes made by plastic surgeons cause confusion, chaos, and frustration, but it doesn’t have to be that way.

 Now each practice team member owns their part of the practice promotion so they are focused on practice-building and not just their day-to-day tasks.

-Once you fix the mistakes plastic surgeons make, you will see your practice run more smoothly and isn’t that what you want?
+Once you fix the common plastic surgeon business mistakes, you will see your practice run more smoothly and isn’t that what you want?

 If you could use some help fine tuning your practice to run on all cylinders, let’s talk.